-If you want to cross the Dutch border by standard trains then see our article International rail borders in Netherlands
+If you want to cross the Dutch border to Belgium or Germany by standard regional trains then see our article International rail borders in Netherlands

 Travel on the Eurostar is NOT included with an InterRail pass.
 A passholder fare can be purchased - for example, London-Brussels costs €89 (2nd class) and €159 (1st class) - again, do check normal ticket prices which can be significantly cheaper if booking in advance.

 Interrail passholders get 30% off the Stena Line ferry between Harwich and Hoek van Holland.